ANRGUSC/SmartEdge/README.md

 ## License

-SmartEdge is made available under a permissive license - please see [LICENSE.md](LICENSE.md) for details.
+SmartEdge is made available under a permissive license - please see [LICENSE](LICENSE) for details.